lindlof/free_authenticator/lib/sql_store/README.md

-# Store
+# SQL Store

-Architecture of FA is separated to independent and uncoupled components which are orchestrated by `Store`:
+Saves and loads entries in SQLite database.
+Entries are encrypted in database because they are highly confidential.

+`sql_store` implements `Store` interface from `widget`.
+Dependency diagram:

 ```
      DB   Keystore
       ↑    ↑
- UI → Store
+ UI ← Store
   │     ↓
   ┕ → Model
 ```